-All action is taken in accordance with the following guidance;
+All action is taken in accordance with the following guidance:

-- Essex Safeguarding Children Board guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures (ESCB, 2019) - Essex Effective Support - Keeping Children Safe in Education (DfE, 2020) - Working Together to Safeguard Children (DfE, 2018) - 'Effective Support for Children and Families in Essex' (ESCB, 2017) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)
+- Essex Safeguarding Children Board guidelines the SET (Southend, Essex and Thurrock) Child Protection Procedures (ESCB, 2022) - Essex Effective Support - Keeping Children Safe in Education (DfE, 2022) - Working Together to Safeguard Children (DfE, 2018) - 'Effective Support for Children and Families in Essex' (ESCB) - PREVENT Duty Counter-Terrorism and Security Act (HMG, 2015)

 Any staff member or visitor to the school must refer any concerns to the designated safeguarding lead or deputy designated safeguarding lead.
 Where there is risk of immediate harm, concerns will be referred by telephone to the Children and Families Hub and / or the Police.
-Less urgent concerns or requests for support will be sent to the Children and Families Hub via the Essex Effective Support portal.
+Less urgent concerns or requests for support will be sent to the Children and Families Hub via Essex Effective Support.
 The school may also seek advice from Social Care or another appropriate agency about a concern, if we are unsure how to respond to it.
 Wherever possible, we will share any safeguarding concerns, or an intention to refer a child to Children's Social Care, with parents or carers.
 However, we will not do so where it is felt that to do so could place a child at greater risk of harm or impede a criminal investigation.
+If it is necessary for another agency to meet with a child in school, we will always seek to inform parents or carers, unless we are advised not to by that agency.
 On occasions, it may be necessary to consult with the Children and Families Hub and / or Essex Police for advice on when to share information with parents / carers.

-If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, all staff understand they should press for reconsideration of the case with the designated safeguarding lead.
+If a member of staff continues to have concerns about a child and feels the situation is not being addressed or does not appear to be improving, all staff understand they should press for re-consideration of the case with the designated safeguarding lead.

 If, for any reason, the designated safeguarding lead (or deputy) is not available, this will not delay appropriate action being taken.
-Safeguarding contact details are displayed in the school to ensure that all staff members have unfettered access to safeguarding support, should it be required.
+Safeguarding contact details are displayed in the school to ensure that all staff members have access to safeguarding support, should it be required.
 Any individual may refer to Social Care where there is suspected or actual risk of harm to a child.

-When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the designated safeguarding lead (and deputy) and how to share concerns with them.
+When new staff, volunteers or regular visitors join our school they are informed of the safeguarding arrangements in place, the name of the designated safeguarding lead (and deputy/deputies) and how to share concerns with them.